Compatible with LabVIEW, DASYLab, MATLAB, Origin, C and Visual BASIC Software.

 instruNet is a low-cost hardware card cage that attaches to Windows computers

-via USB 2.0.
-The advantage of a card cage is one can mix and match modules as needed,
+via high speed USB.
+The advantage of an i4xx card cage is one can mix and match modules as needed,

 to build exactly what they need.
 The advantage of the instruNet card cage is cost.